Investing In Commercial Real Estate - Is The Grass Always Greener? Maybe.

 The down payment required is going to be 25%.
 So if you're looking at a $4,000,000 building you need to pony up $1,000,000 to purchase it.

-Or on a smaller scale you for a $1,000,000 six plex in the out skirts of the Greater Toronto Area you need $250,000.
+Or on a smaller scale, you for a $1,000,000 six-plex in the outskirts of the Greater Toronto Area you need $250,000.

 With $250,000 you can acquire over $2,000,000 in residential investments with the newly minted mortgage programs for investors.
 So you can definitely "leverage up" with residential easier than with commercial.

-Investing in commercial real estate may be more "passive".
+Investing in commercial real estate may be more "passive."
 Isn't that everyone's goal?
 Lie on the beach while the cheque role in right?
-Well I can tell you that there's nothing that is truly passive in real estate.
+Well, I can tell you that there's nothing that is truly passive in real estate.

 And the expected

-in the Greater Toronto area when investing in commercial real estate is around 8%.
+capitalization rate in the Greater Toronto area when investing in commercial real estate is around 8%.

 Canadian commercial investment properties are valued according to the revenue/income that they generate.